Napoleon Einstein

 Napoleon Einstein (born 16 August 1989) is an Indian cricketer.
 He is a right-handed opening batsman.
-He played in the Indian Premier League for the Chennai Super Kings.
+He played for Tamil Nadu in domestic cricket and was signed by Chennai Super Kings for the Indian Premier League.

 Einstein made his List A debut for Tamil Nadu against Kerala in a Ranji One-Day Trophy match at Secunderabad in February 2007.
 Opening the batting, he scored 92, putting on 203 for the first wicket with Murali Vijay to set up a 46-run win.

 A month later, he played against Assam in the same competition but this time made only 1.

 He has been batting, and bowling off spinners in under-19 tournaments and has been selected for the Indian team for the under-19 World cup to be held in Malaysia in Feb 2008.
 India went on to win the under-19 world cup.

+Etymology of the name

+Einstein's personal explanation of his name: "My grandfather was a scientist.
+He wrote a letter to Albert Einstein and even got a reply from him.
+I've got no idea [what the letter was about] even though I've read it.
+My mother was a physics graduate and she teaches Physics in a school.
+So I am Einstein.
+Napoleon is my father's name."
+Einstein also said, "We don't believe in God.
+In our family, we're rationalists.
+Other people are named Krishna and Ram after Gods, so we were named Einstein and Napoleon after great people."